Nikola-Ostojic/RESprojekat/README.md

 C# in Visual Studio 2017.
 Design was built with WPF (MVVM and classical behind code in some projects).
 For database were used: Entity Framework and Microsoft SQL Server Management Studio 18.

 # Created By
-Nikola Ostojic on faculty course "Power Software Development" (free translate of course name).
+Nikola Ostojic on faculty course "Electric power software development".